Woman touching her hairWoman touching her hair

 For a strong body and mind, provide your body with plenty of proteins, which are like building blocks for your hair.
 Support your follicles with foods rich in vitamins and minerals like vitamins A, B-7, C and E along with minerals like zinc and iron, which are essential for optimal hair health.
 If you eat a wide variety of healthy foods, you should be able to get all these important nutrients from your daily meals.
 To fill in any nutritional gaps, consider a hair-specific supplement alongside a healthy diet to give your hair an extra boost.

-How to Address Thinning Hair at the Crown
+How to Support Hair at the Crown

 Whether you're struggling with losing hair due to hormonal changes, health challenges, or emotional stress, we know the experience of having your hair fall out at the crown can take a toll on you, both physically and emotionally.
 But don't fret: There are ways to combat thinning hair at the crown and jumpstart the growing cycle.